 Professor O’Kelly's team consists of three students from Uppsala University in Sweden, two students from Harvard University and Helen Kelly and Elizabeth Murphy from UCC.
-They work alongside 2 local labourers.
+They work alongside two local labourers.

 Folklore says the High Kings of Tara were buried at Newgrange, but Professor O’Kelly dismisses this as Newgrange dates 2000 years before Tara became an important historical monument.
 He postulates that chieftains were buried inside, remaining untouched until the tomb was plundered in the ninth century by the Vikings.

-Some of the new findings uncovered by Professor O'Kelly's team include a decorated kerb stones with chevron ornamentation and an intriguing mound of turf, which may be part of the passage grave itself, or part of a preexisting structure made before the great cairn was thrown up.
+Some of the new findings uncovered by Professor O'Kelly's team include decorated kerbstones with chevron ornamentation and an intriguing mound of turf, which may be part of the passage grave itself or part of a preexisting structure made before the great cairn was thrown up.